 NOTE TO READERS

-In the Finding Home Series, Book One: Following Shadows, I have created the Vanderveer family who gave each other everything—except opening up their past and their secrets to each other.
+In the Finding Home Series, Book One: Following Shadows, A World War II novel about Japanese Concentration Camps, the Impact on Families, and Triumph of the Human Spirit, the first novel in a series, I have created the Vanderveer family who gave each other everything—except opening up their past and their secrets to each other.
 In their silences they still had love and faith.
 In their silences they lost so much intimacy which could have been.
 When they nearly lose one of their own, all the family guardedness unravels and eventually knits back together.
 Only then does a deeper love, faith and healing emerge.

 I don’t think there’s any novel quite like Following Shadows.
 Some memoirs come close but often suppress experiences and emotions under the weight of historical detail.
 I hope you will find Following Shadows to be a novel which can take any reader into a different world in order to emerge changed.